alanshaw/david/README.md

 David
 =====

 Nodejs based web service that tells you when your project npm dependencies are out of date.
+To use David, your project must include a [package.json](https://npmjs.org/doc/json.html) file in the root of your repository.

+Currently David works with package.json files found in _public_ github repositories only.

 Getting Started
 ---------------